maz369/Unet_car_segmentation_python/README.md

 # Unet_car_segmentation_python

-This repository contains ipython implementation of U-net network for car segmentation in 2D based on grayscale or RGB color images.
+This repository contains python implementation of U-net network for car segmentation in 2D based on grayscale or RGB color images.
 The training and test dataset are from carvana Kaggel challenge (144 images and 144 masks).
 The model has been tested on Linux and Windows 10.

 This implementation is based on Keras with Tensorflow backend.
 It has been tested on Python 3.6, Anaconda (4.7).
-The uplaoded code requires a GPU but if you do not have one, simply uninstall tensorflow-gpu (pip uninstall tensorflow-gpu), then install regular tensorflow (pip install tensorflow) and the code will work.
+The uploaded code requires a GPU but if you do not have one, simply uninstall tensorflow-gpu (pip uninstall tensorflow-gpu), then install regular tensorflow (pip install tensorflow) and the code will work.

 This can serve as an example for learning to: